-2.3 Heart rate measurement
+2.3 Heart Rate Measurement

 The heart rates of the workers were measured to determine energy expenditure whiles time was recorded to establish the duration of each operation to determine drudgery.
 A polar heart rate (M430) watch was used to obtain the mean heart rate for the respective operations.
 The watch was worn around the wrist of two (2) men on the right hand of the workers for 20 min before pulling operations started, the reason is that mounting the watch may induce stress.
 To know how much energy is used for physical work, the rest period (min/h) required by a person after work was determined using Equation 1 adopted from Jones (1988).
 Figure 2 presents polar watch for HR measurement.
 Heart rate energy conversion chart and rest period calculation was used for conversion (Foreman et al. 2022).